Literature Search

 Select „Universitätsbibliothek Erlangen-Nürnberg SFX@UB_FAU“, then „save“ the selection.

-Usually, the catalogue presents you links leading directly to the webpages of the books‘ publishers.
-If you as user are allowed to view the text, is determined through your IP address.
-This means you have to be within the University Network to access e-books.
+The catalog usually provides links that lead directly to the publishers’ webpages.
+Whether or not you are allowed to view the text is determined by your IP address.
+This means that you must be on the university network to access e-books.

-As a member of Friedrich-Alexander University of Erlangen-Nürnberg (FAU), you can do so using a VPN client.
-After logging onto the VPN you can access the full text by clicking the link from the catalogue.
+As a member of Friedrich-Alexander University of Erlangen-Nürnberg (FAU), you can access the network using a VPN client.
+After logging in to the VPN, you can access the full text by clicking the link from the catalog.

-Alternatively, you can use the Database Information System (DBIS) to look for e-books.
-At DIBS, you can access e-books from outside the University Network by clicking the link written next to Weitere lizensierte Zugänge (Other licensed access).
-Log in using your UB-ID or library card number and your password.
+As an alternative, you can use the Database Information System (DBIS) to search for e-books.
+With DBIS, you can access e-books from outside the university network by clicking the link next to “Remote access for all library users “.
+Log in using your UB-ID or library card number and password.

-The catalogue lists the media available at the University Library of Erlangen-Nürnberg (UB).
+The catalog lists the media available at the University Library of Erlangen-Nürnberg (UB).

 Primo Discovery